-When the CHANGE OIL SOON message in the Driver Information Center (DIC) comes on, it means that service is required for your vehicle.
-See DIC Warnings and Messages on page 180.
+When the CHANGE OIL SOON message comes on, it means that service is required for your vehicle.
 Have your vehicle serviced as soon as possible within the next 600 miles (1 000 km).
 It is possible that, if you are driving under the best conditions, the engine oil life system may not indicate that vehicle service is necessary for over a year.
 However, your engine oil and filter must be changed at least once a year and at this time the system must be reset.
 Your GM Goodwrench® dealer has GM-trained service technicians who will perform this work using genuine GM parts and reset the system.

 If the engine oil life system is ever reset accidentally, you must service your vehicle within 3,000 miles (5 000 km) since your last service.
 Remember to reset the oil life system whenever the oil is changed.
-See Engine Oil Life System on page 292 for information on the Engine Oil Life System and resetting the system.
+See Engine Oil Life System on page 282 for information on the Engine Oil Life System and resetting the system.